Steps To Get Your Teaching Credential

 - Administrative Services Credential checklist

-Step 2: Get approved to do your practicum (student teaching or internship)
+Step 2: Get approved to your practicum (student teaching or internship)

 To help with your planning, the checklists below may be used as reference as to what is required to obtain full clearance for either student teaching or the University Internship Credential.
-It is highly recommended that you meet all required elements within four weeks prior to when the credential is needed or the teaching placement begins, as applicable.
+Contact your placement coordinator early in the process and meet all required elements by the deadlines.

 - CBEST: Submit passing CBEST scores (Basic Skills verification)